bmc/py-sqlshell/README.md

 $ pip install build
 $ cd py-sqlshell
 $ ./build.sh clean build
-$ pip install dist/sqlshell-0.1.2-py3-none-any.whl
+$ pip install dist/sqlshell-0.1.6-py3-none-any.whl
 ```

-(Alter the version stamp in the ".whl" file as necessary.)
+(Alter the version stamp in the `.whl` file as necessary.)

 This will install the package, as well as its dependencies, and it will
 create a `sqlshell` command in your Python's `bin` directory.